 How will opportunities at Purdue support your interests, both in and out of the classroom?

 The Industrial Engineering curriculum at Purdue would further my career goals in the poultry industry.
-Industrial Engineering Design course would provide me with electronics equipment knowledge to prevent automated system failures, while Engineering Economics would equip me with economic decision making skills to minimize loss resulted from operation failures.
+This course would provide me with electronics equipment knowledge to prevent automated system failures, while Engineering Economics would equip me with economic decision making skills to minimize loss resulted from operation failures.

-At the Center for Innovation in Control, Optimization, and Networks (ICON), I would be free to visit various research facilities and labs, meet fellow future engineers, and learn from various experts would certainly broaden my horizon.
+At the Center for Innovation in Control, Optimization, and Networks (ICON), I would be free to visit various research facilities and labs, meet fellow future engineers, and learn from various experts that would certainly broaden my horizon.

-At Purdue, I would feel at home with the BoilerMakers’ collaborative community to build, think, and hack our way to a bright future unbound by limitations.
+Also, the BoilerMakers’ collaborative community would support me to build, think, and pave the way for a bright future unbound by limitations.

 Hi Octavio,